Annik Malvil: Biography

-Annik moved to Brazil as a teenager, and completed her degree there.
-In 1954, after working as a model, she began working on radio and television stations in Rio de Janeiro and São Paulo.
-Although born in Belgium, she is French thus in Brazil she was called Francesinha.
+Malvil was born in Ixelles, Belgium to a French father and a Belgian mother, and grew up in France.
+She moved to Brazil with her family as a teenager, and settled in São Paulo in 1954.
+After working as a model, she began working on radio and television stations in Rio de Janeiro and São Paulo.
+In Brazil she was known as Francesinha.
 Her first film was Conceição (1960), opposite Hélio Souto.
-Annik's notable films include O Homem do Rio (1965) and Ana, a Libertina (1975).
+Annik's notable films include That Man from Rio (1964) and Ana, a Libertina (1975).
 She has also acted in the miniseries Memórias de um Gigolo (1986).
 As an actress, she has starred in over 18 films.
 She eventually left the film industry after the arrival of pornochanchada.

-As a model, Annik has been featured in numerous magazines.
+As a model, Annik was featured in numerous magazines.
 In May 1969, she posed nude for Fairplay magazine.
 She is known for launching the tube dress on the catwalks.
+She also had a career as a singer, recording several singles and appearing on some of the first episodes of Jovem Guarda.

+After leaving the entertainment industry, Malvil ran a travel agency from 1975 to 1991.
+She then moved to Miami, but returned to Brazil in 2006.